johnmn3/cljs-thread/README.md

 ## Stepping debugger

-The blocking semantics that `inmesh` provides open up the doors to a lot of things that weren't possible in Clojurescript/Javascript and the browser in general.
-One of these things is a stepping debugger in the runtime (outside of the JS console debugger). `inmesh` ships with a simple example of a stepping debugger:
+The blocking semantics that `cljs-thread` provides open up the doors to a lot of things that weren't possible in Clojurescript/Javascript and the browser in general.
+One of these things is a stepping debugger in the runtime (outside of the JS console debugger). `cljs-thread` ships with a simple example of a stepping debugger:
 ```clojure
 (dbg
  (let [x 1 y 3 z 5]